 How To Make French Lemon Madeleines

 The one necessary tool you’ll need to make madeleines is a madeleine baking tray.
 Now, traditionally these are cast or formed metal, which is great for making deep ridges on the surface.
 However the negative with those is that oftentimes the little cakes like to get stuck.
-As removing them whole is quite important to the presentation of this recipe, I opt for a silicon baking tray with a madeleine mold.
+As removing them whole is quite important to the presentation of this recipe, I opt for a silicone madeleine tray.

 Monica: Yeah, I think that’s great.

 Ross: Did she tell you he plays the recorder, recites poetry and bakes madeleines?

 Ross: Lighter than air, but that’s not the point.